chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/media-connector-fundamentals/index.md

 }
 ```

-Although not strictly required by the type signature, the Template Designer Workspace expects width and height information.
-It's acceptable to return default values as this only set the initial frame size.
+Although not strictly required by the type signature, the Template Designer Workspace expects width and height information and will fail if not passed.
+It's acceptable to return default values as this only sets the initial frame size.